Down Payment Assistance Programs by StateUpdated: June 2, 2023

 The Keystone Forgivable in Ten Years Loan Program (K-FIT) provides down payment and/or closing cost help in the form of a second mortgage of up to five percent (5%) of “the lesser of the purchase price or appraised value with no maximum dollar limit in down payment and closing cost assistance”.
 The second mortgage loan is forgiven on an annual basis over ten years at 10% per year as structured in 2021.

-The Keystone Advantage Assistance Loan Program provides a second mortgage loan to up to four percent of the purchase price or market value or $6,000 (whichever is less) in down payment and closing cost assistance.
-This loan is repaid over a ten year period at zero interest and be used with HFA Preferred™(Lo MI), Keystone Government Loan, or a Keystone Home loan.
+The Keystone Advantage Assistance Loan Program provides a second mortgage loan for up to four percent of the purchase price or market value or $6,000 (whichever is less) in down payment and closing cost assistance.
+This loan is repaid over a ten-year period at zero interest and can be used with HFA Preferred™(Lo MI), Keystone Government Loan, or a Keystone Home loan.

 The HOMEstead program offers up to $10,000 in down payment and closing cost assistance.
 This is provided as a zero-interest second mortgage.
 HOMEstead funds are forgiven at 20 percent per year over five years (your loan must have closed on or after Jan.
 1, 2007).

 For these and related programs, occupancy is required.
 Income caps and purchase price limits may apply.
 Some down payment assistance is meant for targeted areas and you may be limited when trying to purchase in non-targeted regions.

 Rhode Island Down Payment Assistance Programs

 Rhode Island Housing offers zero-down mortgage loans to qualifying applicants but also features the 10kDPA program, which offers up to $10,000 (in 2021) down payment assistance loans to ﬁrst-time homebuyers in Rhode Island.
 Credit score and income requirements apply as well as the following requirements:

 - Must be applying to purchase a one to four-unit home in Rhode Island